 It is okay to be bored sometimes.
 Accept it.
 Be at ease with it.
 If you want to overcome it, do so with awareness.
 In my months of solitude in the Himalayas, when there was no electricity, no one else to talk to, no piles of books, no music, not even birds, only snow and white snow around, I did not allow myself to fall prey to boredom.
 I simply meditated.

 When tired of meditation, I practiced contemplation, and when tired of contemplation, I did meditation.
 If you are committed to discipline, boredom can’t touch you because boredom is mostly an excuse and rarely the reason.
-A bored mind is a devil’s workshop.
+A bored mind is the devil’s workshop.

 In the words of the phenomenal British thinker, Bertrand Russell: